 When demand is low, wholesale power is less expensive.
 Off-peak enables Polk-Burnett members to take advantage of reduced rates for electric hard-wired heat and/or electric water heaters of 80 gallons or greater that can be controlled or temporarily turned off for economic reasons or during periods of high demand.
-By controlling these devices with a radio receiver through a process called load management, Polk-Burnett can balance electric demand more evenly which helps to reduce overall costs.

 Load Management FAQs

 Full load control (FLC) typically takes place when demand for electricity is peaking in the mid-west (MISO market)

 Economic control takes place when the market price is too high to pass onto the membership.

 Many anticipated economic controls do not take place, but could if the need arose.

 Anticipated number of winter control events:

 Full load control (FLC) - 6:55 a.m. - restoral begins at 10:05 a.m.

 December, January, February